U.S. has "no patience" for N. Korea nuke tests: envoy

 Trump is expected to call on Chinese President Xi Jinping to apply more pressure on Pyongyang when the two leaders meet for the first time next week in Florida, Nikki Haley told a small group of reporters.

-"There seems to be almost a cat-and-mouse situation...This administration has no patience for it," she said.
+"This administration has no patience for it," she said, referring to the continuous cycle of weapons testing carried out in defiance of U.N.
+Security Council resolutions.
 "I think you are going to see them (Trump and Xi) talk very much about the responsibility that we believe China has."

 Since 2006, North Korea has been subject to six U.N.
 Security Council resolutions but continues its nuclear and ballistic missile testing, which has increasingly raised global alarms.